 The reduced AWS Introductory membership fees are outlined below

 The list of AWS Introductory Members is growing steadily.
-Our current lists of members by sector are listed below.
+Our current lists of members are listed below.

 As we roll out the AWS system, there are numerous opportunities to support the future development of AWS and water stewardship, either through funding or in-kind contributions.
 Options include